How to get to the Macedon Ranges

 Once on the Tullamarine, follow the signs to Bendigo until you reach the Gisborne turn off.
 From here you can either traverse back roads through peaceful countryside.
 Or continue past the Gisborne turn off until you reach the exit for your village of choice.

-If travelling from the direction of Bendigo, you’re first turn off to the Macedon Ranges is Malmsbury.
+If travelling from the direction of Bendigo, your first turn off to the Macedon Ranges is Malmsbury.
 This is a very pretty village that connects to the large town of Kyneton via scenic back roads.

 Travelling by train